reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ☁  nodejsTest
 ```

-## The next step, Node.js is single threadid
+## Node.js is single threadid and asynchronous

 Ok, now we have been playing with very easy stuff.
-It is time to dive in and try to understand one very interesting part of node.js that many have had hard time time to understand.
-Even though node.js is single threadid it is still asynchronous.
+It is time to dive in and try to understand one very interesting part of node.js, that many have had hard time understanding.
+That is **node.js is single threadid and asynchronous**.

 Lets write a little code and try to understand this.
 We will use the [`setTimeout()` function](http://www.w3schools.com/jsref/met_win_settimeout.asp).